Change of Major Into or Within Engineering

-The Change of Major Workshops for Spring 2025 will become active on 3/23/2025.
+The Change of Major Workshops for Fall ’25 is currently active.

 Q: What are my chances of getting in?